395t/review-assignments/_summaries/sutskever2013on_1.md

 The authors explains why NAG avoids oscillations (thus, more tolerant of large momentum coefficient) during training intuitively and theoretically in the paper.

 ## TL;DR
-* Three
-* Bullets
-* To highlight the core concepts
 1. Use momentums method with well-designed initialization to train DNNs and RNNs that previously thought impossible.
 But it turns out that first-order method just as good as truncated Newton methods like HF. <br/>
 2. Compare the differences between classical momentum and Nesterov's accelerated gradient. <br/>
 3. Large momentum coefficient will make momentum methods achieve better performance especially for NAG, because it has better tolerance for large momentum.